Categories: Blog

 March

-The renovation of the Rusticò is still in full swing, and scaffolding is also being erected around our house.
-Construction project number two: over the next three months our house will be transformed into an energy-neutral house; with a new, insulated roof, new windows, insulation plates on the outside walls and solar panels.
-While insulating our house was not immediately our topic when we moved to IT (we had not yet experienced winter and there was no energy crisis in any field or road), our great wish was to renovate the entire house from the outside. to paint.
-The great thing about this method of insulation is that the house is finished in a color of your choice.
+The renovation of the Rustico is still in full swing, when scaffolding also rises around our house.
+Construction project number two: over the next three months, our house will be transformed into an energy-neutral home; with a new, insulated roof, new windows, insulation boards on the outer walls and solar panels.
+While insulating our house was not our immediate topic when we moved to IT (we had not yet experienced a winter, nor was there any energy crisis yet), our big wish was to repaint the entire house from the outside.
+The beauty of this type of insulation is that the house is plastered in colour of your choice.
 So two birds with one stone.
-We are so curious to see how the house will emerge from under the scaffolding.
-But first we go to anthracite (color of the insulation boards), white (color of the front plaster) and then finalmente the final color.
+We are so curious to see how the house will soon come out from under the scaffolding.
+But first we go to anthracite (colour of the insulation boards), white (colour of the pre-plaster) and then finalmente the final color.
 The date is July 1, so exciting!

 May